Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Experiments with quantum devices

-~ We compare the performances between pVQA and VQA because pQA and QA are difficult to execute on the gate-type quantum device.
+~ We compare the performances between pVSQA and VSQA because pQA and QA are difficult to execute on the gate-based quantum device.
 The quantum circuit for the QAOA schedule with $p$ layers is given as